DS4PS/intro-data-science-TEMPLATE/README.md

 That's it!
 You are ready to go!

-Once GitHub pages are activated the course files render to HTML on the GitHub servers and will become a live website.
+Once GitHub pages are activated the course will become a live website.

-You can customize the course site by editing any of the markdown files in the root folder, such as the syllabus (index.md), schedule (schedule.md), review sessions (review.md), or resources (resources.md).
+You can customize the course site pages by editing any of the markdown files in the root folder, such as the syllabus (index.md), schedule (schedule.md), review sessions (review.md), or resources (resources.md).
 You can add as many new pages as you like.

+All of the course content is stored as R Markdown files in the **units** folder.
+They are also fully customizable.

 <br>
 <hr>